yuguogang/limit-bill/README.md

 ## Instruction

-This is a sample project of Artela Aspect.
+This is a sample project of Artela Aspect. to get the test success you should add privateKey.txt in top fold.

 ## Files